jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 The companion app serves multiple purposes:

-* Stores data collected by the headband
+* Stores data collected by the headband to local storage
 * Provides accurate date-time information
 * Will support near real-time sleep staging in future versions